vuestorefront/vue-storefront/packages/core/docs/migrate/2.5.0/overview.md

 ## Introduction

-In this release, besides usual bugfixes and UI improvements we focused on:
+In this release, besides usual bugfixes and UI improvements, we focused on:

 * updating Storefront UI,
 * upgrading Composition API,
-* allowing caching by not creating cookie during Server-Side Rendering.
+* allowing caching by not creating cookies during Server-Side Rendering.

 This release includes some breaking changes.
-However, adjusting your projects shouldn't take too long and only requires few minor changes.
+However, adjusting your projects shouldn't take too long and only requires a few minor changes.

 ## Upgrade of the Composition API

 We upgraded the `@nuxtjs/composition-api` and `@vue/composition-api` packages to the latest versions (`0.29.3` and `1.2.4` respectively).
 Follow the steps below to upgrade your project to make use of it.
-While some steps are optional, they are highly recomended.
-Implementing them will make it easier to upgrade to Vue.js 3 and Nuxt.js 3 in the future.
+While some of them are optional, we highly recommend applying them to your projects.
+These changes will make it easier to upgrade to Vue.js 3 and Nuxt.js 3 in the future.

 ### Add Composition API build module